Hot pepper sauce paste

 • FIRST READ THE RECIPE NOTES BELOW FOR PROPER HANDLING.

 • Remove the stem on each pepper and discard.
-Using sharp kitchen shears, cut each pepper in half, discarding any peppers that show signs of mold inside.
-Add the peppers to a large heat proof bowl.
+Using sharp kitchen shears, cut each pepper in half, discarding the seeds and any peppers that show signs of mold inside.
+Add the peppers to a large heatproof bowl.

-• Cover the peppers with enough boiling water, give them a gentle stir and to ensure they are well submerged.
+• Cover the peppers with enough boiling water, give them a gentle stir, and ensure they are well submerged.
 Cover and steep for 30 minutes.

 • Drain the peppers and add them to a food processor along with the garlic, salt, and olive oil.
-Pulse until well blended, scraping down the sides as needed.
+Process until well blended and smooth, scraping down the sides as needed.
+Adjust the olive oil, as desired.

-• If choosing to roast, skip this step and move to the next.
-If choosing to store now, add the paste to a jar large enough to accommodate the paste with a little room to spare.
-Add the vinegar and mix well.
-The consistency should be thick and paste-like, with a scant layer of olive oil.
-Add more oil, if needed.
+• Add the paste to a jar large enough to accommodate the paste with a little room to spare.
+Add the vinegar, if using, and mix well.
+The consistency should be thick and paste-like, with a scant layer of olive oil that collects on top.
+Add a little more oil, if desired, taking care to keep the texture thick and paste-like.
 Keep covered with a fitted lid in the refrigerator for several weeks.

 Notes